ukoloff/em-wssh/README.md

 ssh -o ProxyCommand='wssh client wss://server.host.com/ssh/%h' sshd.local
 ```

-By default WSSH server has 60 seconds timeout.
+By default nginx has 60 seconds timeout.
 To prevent idle connection to drop,
 one can use `ServerAliveInterval` parameter:

 ```sh